 Official DNA testing schemes

-The Kennel Club records and publishes the DNA test results for 90 official DNA testing schemes for over 80 breeds.
-Each year we recorded, and freely published, test results for over 10,000 dogs.
+The Kennel Club records and publishes the DNA test results for 90 official DNA testing schemes, run by a number of different laboratories, for over 80 breeds.

 Online health resources

 Our online health resources allows breeders, puppy buyers and owners to look up the health information that is available for each dog registered with The Kennel Club Breed Register.

 The estimated breeding values resource is used by breeders to assess the degree to which a dog may have inherited, or pass on, genes associated with hip or elbow dysplasia.

 The Health Test Results Finder is a resource to allow breeders and potential puppy buyers to search for health test and screening scheme results for any dog registered on The Kennel Club’s Breed Register.